 Do you need a car while visiting Las Vegas?

-If you’re planning on staying primarily on the Strip and Fremont Street, you definitely don’t need a car—and to be honest, they can be more trouble than they’re worth!
+If you’re planning on staying primarily on the Strip and Fremont Street, you definitely don’t need a car—and to be honest, I honestly wouldn’t recommend it.

-Most of the resorts have free parking, but it’s not unusual to find a hotel or resort that charges for it.
-Plus, a lot of the attractions are within walking distance of one another or just a short Uber ride away, so the rental car fee likely wouldn’t be worth it.
+Most of the casinos on The Strip charge at least $20 per day for parking.
+Plus, a lot of the attractions are within walking distance of one another or just a short Uber ride away, so the rental car fee and parking fees likely wouldn’t be worth it.

-However, if you’re staying in Las Vegas for three or more days, you might consider renting a car so you can get out and explore some of the incredible natural beauty around the city, like Red Rock Canyon, Valley of Fire, or Death Valley.
+However, if you’re staying in Las Vegas for three or more days, you might consider renting a car, at least for a day or two, so you can get out and explore some of the incredible natural beauty around the city on your own, like Red Rock Canyon, Valley of Fire, or Death Valley.

 If you just want to explore the Strip and Fremont Street, you can definitely see the highlights of Vegas in just two days.